-Ira Wood is an author, a teacher, a former publisher, and the host of a weekly interview program called The Lowdown on WOMR-FM, a Pacifica Radio Network affiliate station with studios in Provincetown, Massachusetts, broadcasting to Cape Cod and the south shore of Boston.
+Ira Wood is the host of a weekly interview program called The Lowdown on WOMR-FM, the Pacifica Radio Network affiliate station with studios in Provincetown, Massachusetts, broadcasting to Cape Cod and the south shore of Boston.
 For over five years the show has covered national and local trends.

-While an editor at Leapfrog he specialized in the resurrection of near misses: books that had come close to being published by mainstream New York publishers but lacked certain elements, sometimes just big numbers for the author’s previous books, but that notwithstanding, a compelling beginning, a tighter plot, a selling title, or simply a great marketing campaign—as well as the patience to keep a book in print until it found its audience.
+While Managing Editor at Leapfrog Ira specialized in the resurrection of near misses: books that had come close to being published by mainstream publishers but lacked certain elements, sometimes just big numbers for the authors’ previous books, a compelling beginning, a tighter plot, a selling title, or simply a great marketing campaign—as well as the patience to keep a book in print until it found its audience.
 With a hand in the marketing of every one of Leapfrog’s books, his small press titles received national media attention, some becoming regional best sellers, BookSense and best-of-the-year picks.

-Originally from the New York City area, he has lived for over thirty years in Wellfleet, Massachusetts, a small fishing village celebrated for its oysters, its art galleries, and the colony of well known writers, architects, painters and intellectuals who have embraced life in a rugged outpost near the tip of Cape Cod.
-Indulging in a passion for public affairs, he has spent much of that time in town government, serving four terms as a selectman—one of a board of five women and men elected the principal administrative officers of the town.
+Originally from the New York City area, he lived in Cambridge, MA, before settling in Wellfleet, Massachusetts, a small fishing village known for its oysters, its art galleries, and the colony of writers, architects, painters, and intellectuals who have embraced life in a rugged outpost near the tip of Cape Cod.

-Since 1982 he has been married to the poet/novelist Marge Piercy.
+Ira married the poet/novelist Marge Piercy in 1982.
 They live on four hilly acres of land surrounded by pine and oak forest, midway between the Atlantic Ocean and Cape Cod Bay.
-They share their space with five cats (again, way too many).
+They share their space with four cats (again, way too many).